-Her husband never filed a missing persons report and rebuffed questions from friends and relatives about where she might be, saying that she had run off or he had put her in a sanitarium to cure her alleged alcoholism.
-The matter only became public in March 1956, when her brother E. Raymond Throsby filed a petition asking to be appointed guardian of her estate.
+Ewing Scott never filed a missing persons report for his wife, and rebuffed questions from friends and relatives about where she might be, saying that she had run off or he had put her in a sanitarium to cure her alleged alcoholism.
+The matter only became public in March 1956, when her brother, E. Raymond Throsby, filed a petition asking to be appointed guardian of her estate.

-Searching the house and its landscaped grounds, the police found some objects: in the incinerator were metal snaps from a woman's underclothing, and carelessly buried under a heap of leaves on an adjoining lot were false teeth and eyeglasses later identified as Evelyn Scott's.
+Searching the house and its landscaped grounds, the police found metal snaps from women's underclothing in the incinerator.
+Carelessly buried under a heap of leaves on an adjoining lot were false teeth and eyeglasses, later identified as Evelyn Scott's.

 Evelyn's friends suspected that Ewing Scott, her fifth husband, had killed her for her money.
 Her husband offered various explanations for her absence, but apparently convinced few.

-During the six years between her wedding to Scott and her disappearance, Evelyn Throsby Scott cashed some $223,000 worth of securities, in addition to drawing about $180,000 in income from her estate.
+During the six years between her wedding to Ewing and her disappearance, Evelyn cashed some $223,000 worth of securities, in addition to drawing about $180,000 in income from her estate.
 When she disappeared, there was a lot of money lying around in a dozen-odd bank accounts and safe-deposit boxes.
-According to subsequent testimony, Scott, using forged signatures, helped himself liberally to the money.
+According to subsequent testimony, Ewing Scott, using forged signatures, helped himself liberally to the money.

-After two years as a fugitive, he was arrested and, despite the absence of a body, was tried, convicted of murder and sentenced to life imprisonment, all the while insisting not only on his innocence but that his wife was not dead.
-Scott was released in 1978.
-He died in 1987.
+After two years as a fugitive, Ewing was arrested in April 1957, and, despite the absence of a body, was tried, convicted of murder, and sentenced to life imprisonment, all the while insisting not only on his innocence but that his wife was not dead.
+He was released from prison in 1978 and died in 1987.